rafaelbatistamarcilio/js-spa/README.md

     }

     /**
-     * create a instance of the compoent with them properties filed
+     * create a instance of the compoent with them properties filled
      * @param {{id:number, description: string}} itemData
      * @returns {ListItemComponent}
      */